Say Nuth Khaw Yum Provincial Park

-Say Nuth Khaw Yum Provincial Park, also known as Indian Arm Park, is a provincial park located in the Lower Mainland of British Columbia, Canada.
+Say Nuth Khaw Yum Provincial Park, also known as Indian Arm Provincial Park, is a provincial park located in the Lower Mainland of British Columbia, Canada.
 The park was established on July 13, 1995 by BC Parks to protect the forested mountain terrain of Indian Arm.

 History

 In 1998, a cooperative park management agreement was signed between BC Parks and the Tsleil-Waututh First Nation.

 In February 2010, the park name was changed from Indian Arm Provincial Park to Say Nuth Khaw Yum Provincial Park as part of a second cooperative park management agreement between BC Parks and the Tsleil-Waututh First Nation.
 Say Nuth Khaw Yum means "Serpent’s Land" in Halkomelem, the traditional language of the Tsleil-Waututh First Nation.

 Geography

 Say Nuth Khaw Yum Park covers 6689 ha of mountainous terrain surrounding Indian Arm, an 18 kilometre long fjord that extends north from Burrard Inlet.
 These lands are part of the traditional territory of the Tsleil-Waututh people who have inhabited the area since time immemorial.

 The southeastern corner of the park surrounds most of Buntzen Lake, a small reservoir managed by BC Hydro.

 This park also contains a number of significant archaeological sites.